ShreyaAswal/reactJS/05passwordGenerator/README.md

 ## useCallback (used for memoization of function)

--React Hook that lets you cache a function definition between re-renders.
+- React Hook that lets you cache a function definition between re-renders.

 ### definition => const cachedFn = useCallback(fn, dependencies)